RodniO/BoltzmannIntegrals/README.md

 Can be used to construct differential equations for number density, temperature, viscosity, thermal conductivity and Sonine polynomial expansion (corresponding polynomials are predefined).

-More information about applications will be available in my thesis (plan to defend in September 2022).
+More information is in Readme.tex.md file (unfortunately, it does not compile some inline equations).

+Also, you can read my thesis in https://www.inm.ras.ru/wp-content/uploads/dis-sovet/Osinsky/Osinsky_thesis.pdf